 What can you do with soybeans?

-People can eat soy, of course — it’s what tofu and edamame are made from.
+People can eat soy, of course — it’s where tofu and edamame come from.
 And soy-derived products, like soybean oil and soy lecithin, are used in dozens of foods that don’t have an obvious soy connection.
 Ever made brownies or muffins using that yellow oil labeled “vegetable oil”?
 There’s a good chance it was actually soybean oil.
 Most soybeans don’t go directly to grocery stores, though.
 They get turned into animal feed, indirectly supplying people with tasty, protein-dense pork, beef, poultry, and even fish.

 Observing the Life Cycle